MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-1. Calculate the equivalent resistance between A and B
+1. Calculate the total resistance between the points A and B.

 2 / 16